How BackBox Validates Vulnerability Data That’s Relevant to You

 Application Security Testing Concept with Digital Magnifying Glass Scanning Applications to Detect Vulnerabilities - AST - Process of Making Apps Resistant to Security Threats - 3D Conceptual Illustration

 The odds of your network and security devices being disrupted by breaches are increasing.
-Threat actors leverage known vulnerabilities in devices such as firewalls and routers because they are ripe sources for data gathering and cyber espionage, where bad actors can sit undetected for long periods of time.
-And since 25% of network vulnerabilities remain unpatched for over one year, they have plenty of time to plan and execute their attack.
+Threat actors exploit known vulnerabilities in devices such as firewalls and routers because they are prime targets for data gathering and cyber espionage, where bad actors can sit undetected for extended periods.
+And since 25% of network vulnerabilities remain unpatched for over one year, they have ample time to plan and execute their attack.

-A powerful capability that only BackBox offers is vulnerability intelligence.
-This includes discovering and matching known vulnerabilities to your inventory of network and security devices, prioritizing them by risk and security posture, and providing options to automate updates or apply configuration workarounds.
+A robust capability that only BackBox offers is vulnerability intelligence for network-based devices.
+This includes discovering and matching known vulnerabilities to your inventory of network and security devices, prioritizing them based on the risk of exploitability, and providing options to automate updates or mitigate the risk through configuration workarounds.

 The industry has three primary trusted sources for CVE information, including:

-1. The National Vulnerability Database (NVD) maintained by the National Institute of Standards and Technology (NIST), who assigns the official CVE number for the vulnerability and maintains a repository enriched with context to provide additional information on severity for scoring purposes.
+1. The National Vulnerability Database (NVD), maintained by the National Institute of Standards and Technology (NIST), assigns the official CVE number for each vulnerability and maintains a repository enriched with context to provide additional information on severity for scoring purposes.

-2. The Cybersecurity and Infrastructure Security Agency (CISA) maintains a catalog of vulnerabilities, CISA KEV catalog, known to be exploited in the wild to help organizations prioritize CVEs relevant to them.
+2. The Cybersecurity and Infrastructure Security Agency (CISA) maintains a catalog of vulnerabilities, the CISA Known Exploited Vulnerabilities (KEV) catalog, known to be exploited in the wild, to help organizations prioritize CVEs based on active exploits.

-3. Device vendors issue advisories that include details on the vulnerability, affected device versions, the impact, workarounds, and patches or updates when available.
-However, it’s important to note that there are no CVE reporting standards or requirements in place that vendors must meet.
-So, this information’s quality, timeliness, and availability varies by vendor.
+3. Device vendors issue advisories that include details about the vulnerability, affected device versions, the impact, workarounds, and patches or updates when available.
+However, it’s important to note that there are no CVE reporting standards or requirements that vendors must meet.
+Therefore, the quality, timeliness, and availability of this information vary by vendor.

-To ensure the validity of the data we provide customers, we compile the latest CVE information from each of these trusted sources.
-We focus on the network and security devices our customers work with.
-Because we’re vendor agnostic, this includes tracking vendor advisories from 180+ vendors.
+To ensure the accuracy of the data we provide to customers, we leverage AI to compile the latest CVE information from trusted sources.
+We focus on the network and security devices our customers use.
+Because we are vendor-agnostic, this includes monitoring vendor advisories from over 180 vendors.
+Having all this data in a single pane of glass allows network infrastructure teams to quickly prioritize their remediation efforts.

-With BackBox, we quickly add CVEs into the system.
+With BackBox, our AI-enabled capabilities quickly compile and add the vulnerability data into the platform.
 You don’t have to think about where to get the data or remember to check for updates regularly.
-The data is available through dashboards in the BackBox platform and accessible with a few clicks, saving you time and resources.
+You know where the data comes from, and it is normalized so that you can take quick action.
+The data is available through dashboards in the BackBox platform and can be accessed with just a few clicks, saving you time and resources.

 An additional measure we take to ensure the validity of the data for your network environment is that we map it to your device inventory.

-As part of the customer onboarding process, we work with you to create an inventory of all your network and security devices.
-Your device inventory is updated every time a backup is completed, taking advantage of already being connected to the device and also separate from the backup when running a vulnerability job.
+During the customer onboarding process, we work with you to create an inventory of all your network and security devices.
+Your device inventory is updated every time a backup is completed, leveraging existing processes without the need for a separate vulnerability scan.
 Inventory information includes the device manufacturer, type, model number, and firmware and software version.

 Back to the challenges of doing this manually, if you’ve updated or added a new device, you don’t have to remember to check for CVE data on the latest device and version.
 The CVE data we present to you has already been cross-referenced against your current inventory data and automatically updated to include vulnerability data that reflects the changes in your inventory.